jhpyle/docassemble/_docs/functions.md

   from being resumed, or the [interview session dictionary] is not able to be decrypted.

-The second item in the tuple is a code that is used for pagination.
-Since the list of sessions may be very long, `interview_list()` uses pagination.
-When you first call `interview_list()`, up to 100 records are returned in the first item in the tuple (configurable using the [`pagination limit`] Configuration directive).
-If additional records exist, the second item in the tuple will be a code.
-To obtain the next page of records, call `interview_list()` again, this time with the `next_id` optional keyword parameter set to the second item in the tuple.
-By making multiple calls to `interview_list()`, you can obtain the complete list of user records.
-For example:

-{% highlight python %}
-from docassemble.base.util import interview_list

-sessions_list = []
-next_id = None
-while True:
-    (items, next_id) = interview_list(next_id=next_id)
-    sessions_list.extend(items)
-    if not next_id:
-        break
-{% endhighlight %}

-The following question will display a list of the titles of each session associated with the current user (or the first 100):
+Sometimes you might not need to use pagination.
+For example, the following question will display a list of the titles of each session associated with the current user (at most the first 100):

 {% highlight yaml %}
 question: Sessions